rbaumgar/monitor-demo-app/application-monitoring.md

 ## Accessing the Metrics of Your Service

-Once you have enabled monitoring your own services, deployed a service, and set up metrics collection for it, you can access the metrics of the service as a cluster administrator, as a developer, or as a user with view permissions for the project.
+Once you have enabled the monitoring of your own services, deployed a service, and set up metrics collection for it, you can access the metrics of the service as a cluster administrator, as a developer, or as a user with view permissions for the project.

 1. Access the Prometheus web interface: